OBOFoundry/OBOFoundry.github.io/_posts/2023-06-16-inaugural-newsletter.md

 ---
 layout: post
+categories: newsletter
 title: "Inaugural OBO Foundry Newsletter"
 date: 2023-06-16
+author:
-author: Leila Kiani
+  - Leila Kiani
-categories: newsletter
 ---

 We are thrilled to bring you this first edition while we celebrate our 20<sup>th</sup> anniversary, packed with exciting updates and information about the OBO Foundry and its community.